ipfs/js-ipfs-repo-migrations/README.md

 This framework provides:
  * Handles locking/unlocking of repository
- * Define migrations API
+ * Defines migrations API
  * Executes and reports migrations in both direction: forward and backward
- * Simplify creation of new migrations
+ * Simplifies creation of new migrations

 ## Install